-The Audit Committee is responsible for: (i) monitoring the integrity of FIL Life's annual financial statements and advising the Board whether the financial statements show a fair, balanced and understandable assessment of the financial position, (ii) monitoring the independence of the auditors, recommending to the Board the appointment or re-appointment of the auditors, (iii) approving non-audit services, (iv) reviewing the methodology and assumptions underlying the annual Actuarial Valuation, and (v).monitoring the effectiveness of the Internal Audit function.
-This committee is chaired by Wendy Mayall.
+The Audit Committee is responsible for: (i) monitoring the integrity of FIL Life's annual financial statements and advising

+Board whether the the financial statements show a fair, balanced and understandable assessment of the financial position, (ii) monitoring the independence of the auditors, recommending to the Board the appointment or re-appointment of the auditors, (iii) approving services, (iv) reviewing the annual Actuarial Valuation, including underlying methodology and assumptions and (v).monitoring the effectiveness of Internal Audit function. committee is chaired by Wendy Mayall.

-- The Nominations Committee is responsible for the identification and nomination for the approval of the Board of candidates to fill Board vacancies.
+- Nominations The Committee responsible for the identification and nomination for the approval of the Board of candidates to fill Board vacancies.
 In fulfilling its responsibilities, the committee reviews the structure, size and composition of the Board, including the balance of skills, knowledge, experience and diversity.
 This committee is chaired by David Huntley. - The Policy Approvals Committee reviews each of the Company's policies and recommends the approval or amendment of policies to the Board.
-This committee is chaired by Julian Webb. - The Independent Governance Committee (IGC) is responsible for assessing the value for money of the Company's Group Personal and Stakeholder Pension Plans.
-It operates on behalf of members of workplace investing pensions which are not in trust-based schemes.
+This committee is chaired by Julian Webb. - The Independent Governance Committee (IGC) is responsible for assessing the value for money of the Company's Group Personal Stakeholder Pension Plans.
+It operates on behalf of members of workplace investing pensions which are not in trustbased schemes.
 Critically, the IGC must be independent.
 As a result, there is no reporting line into the FIL Life Board or any other FIL Group board or committee.
 Committee membership is outsourced to PTL UK.
 This committee is chaired by Kim Nash.